yanivnizan/wp-store/README.md

 1. Download the [soomla-wp-core](https://github.com/soomla/soomla-wp-core/archive/master.zip) and [wp-store](https://github.com/soomla/wp-store/archive/master.zip)
 2. Add wp-store.csproj and soomla-wp-core.csproj to your solution and reference them in your project.

+	Install the Visual Studio extension "SQLite for Windows Phone"

+	In Visual Studio Tools->Extensions Search online for "SQLite for Windows Phone"

 3. Initialize the soomla-wp-core module with the encryption key and the testMode switch.

 	```cs